Twister roller coaster

-A twister roller coaster is the generic name given to any roller coaster layout which tends to twist or interweave its track within itself several times.
+A twister roller coaster is a roller coaster with a layout featuring many turns and multiple crossovers with itself.
 It is essentially the opposite of an out and back roller coaster, which is often a much simpler layout.
 Twister roller coasters often have the illusion of having small or tight clearances due to the track usually travelling through several support structures.
-This is known as a head chopper effect.
+This is known as a headchopper effect.

 Twister roller coasters were unheard of before the 1920s.
 John Miller is credited with inventing up-stop wheels and secure lap bar restraints, both which led roller coaster designers to create more extravagant and intertwined layouts.

-A good example of the difference between an out and back design and twister design is layouts of Apollo's Chariot and Raging Bull, two Bolliger & Mabillard designed hypercoaster roller coasters that debuted in 1999.
+An example of the difference between an out and back design and twister design is layouts of Apollo's Chariot and Raging Bull, two Bolliger & Mabillard designed hypercoaster roller coasters that debuted in 1999.
 Apollo's Chariot uses a traditional out and back layout while Raging Bull is a twister.